-Angola approved a new law regarding the Angolan Payments System, Law no. 40/20, of December 16, 2020 which revoked Law no. 5/05 of July 29, 2005.
+Angola approved a new law regarding the Angolan Payments System, Law no. 40/20, of December 16, 2020, which revoked Law no. 5/05 of July 29, 2005.
 The purpose of the new legislation is to adapt the legal framework to the actual volume of transactions in the Angolan market and between Angola and international markets, and to the evolution of the financial products, which forced a modernization of the Payments System, promoting greater safety, effectiveness, and reliability.
 Law no. 40/20 also defines the proceeding which permits the establishment of the entities that intervene in the Payments System and rules related with their activity, intervention, supervision, and control.

-The National Bank of Angola published the Instruction 17/20, of October 15, 2020 which established that importers can freely negotiate the methods of payment in the import of goods.
+The National Bank of Angola published the Instruction 17/20, of October 15, 2020, which established that importers can freely negotiate the methods of payment in the import of goods.
 This instruction revoked Instruction 18/19, of October 25, 2019, which established limits per operation in all methods of payment.

 Of the 26 commercial banks registered to operate in Angola, five of these - Banco Angolano de Investimentos (BAI), Banco Economico, Banco de Fomento Angola (BFA), Banco BIC Angola (BIC) and Banco de Poupança e Crédito S.A.R.L.
 (BPC) - control over 80 percent of total banking assets, deposits, and loans.
 No U.S. banks operate in Angola.
 Commercial banks in Angola are predominately Angolan, Portuguese, and South African.
 Most traditionally concentrate on short-term commission-related activities, such as foreign exchange operations and trade financing.
 All major banks offer ATM services.
-Internationally issued credit cards acceptance is limited to Visa and Mastercard, and only accepted by business hotels and a limited number of service providers.
+Internationally issued credit cards acceptance is limited to Visa, American Express and Mastercard, and only accepted by business hotels and a limited number of service providers.

 Foreign Exchange Controls